Ludovicus-Maior/WoW-Pro-Guides/Notes.md

 ## Bug Fixes
 * On FAILed quests, uncomplete all steps for that quest
 * When printing player location, also add the area ID
+* Quest ID tests using the & operator may have returned bad results. _ALL_ builds have this troubling issue.

 ## Guide Updates
 ### Retail Leveling